+Draft for discussion: May 2, 2011

 Note to the reviewers and authors

 The following is an excerpt from the draft TMDL issue paper that identifies some of the issues with the way TMDLs are currently developed and implemented in Oregon.
 The intent of drafting the TMDL IMD at this time is to address the following shortcomings.